How to Prove “Proximate Causation” in Nevada Injury Cases

 In Nevada, you have to prove four “elements” to win a negligence case at trial:

-The responsible party (“defendant”) had a duty of care towards the plaintiff;
+The responsible party (“defendant”) had a duty of care towards you (“plaintiff”);

 The defendant breached this duty of care;

-The breach of duty actually caused and proximately caused the plaintiff’s accident; and
+The breach of duty actually caused and proximately caused your accident; and

-The element of “proximate cause” also goes by the term “legal cause.”
-It is the linchpin of every negligence lawsuit because it links the defendant’s wrongful act to the plaintiff’s injuries.
+The element of “proximate cause” also goes by the term “legal cause.”2 It is the linchpin of every negligence lawsuit because it links the defendant’s wrongful act to your injuries.